iocafe/iocafe-doc/source/introduction/mechanics/190502-devices-memblocks-connections.rst

 ﻿Devices, memory blocks and connections
 ======================================

 A device holds multiple memory blocks, at minimum one for receiving data and another for sending data.
 There can be also memory blocks for IO device structure information (metadata), for programming flash, etc. Basic communication doesn’t really care what memory block is for.

 Connecting two devices together
 *******************************
 A simple example is connecting device A and device B. Both devices “know” that they have memory blocks named "exp" and "imp", and these memory blocks are constructed by ioc_initialize_memory_block() calls at both ends.
 Once connection is established, the memory blocks which have same name will be transferring data.

 .. figure:: pics/190620-devices-and-memory-blocks-1.png
-   :width: 660

    two connected devices.

 Connecting multiple IO devices to control computer
 **************************************************
 Usually we need to add some more complexity.
 For example we have one control computer, which controls two IO devices: One for temperature and other for lights.

 .. figure:: pics/190620-devices-and-memory-blocks-2.png
-   :width: 660

    multiple IO devices connected to one controller.